Microck/DXFtoIRL/README.md

 ## Limitations

 - Currently supports a limited set of DXF entity types (focus on 2D geometry)
-- May not render complex entities or block references fully
+- May not render complex entities or block references fully.
 - Assumes DXF units are in millimeters (mm)
 - Not perfect, don't use it as a final check for your projects.